 Even this insight though doesn't explain how we come to May 28, 2020.
 I say before God that when we started ad orientem in October 2017 I never expected to celebrate the Extraordinary Form here or anywhere.
 We did it to see if it would make our Ordinary Form (OF) worship more prayerful.
-Same thing when I asked for a second year of ad orientem worship while we designed, bought, and installed murals and the high altar. (if I had thought I would be looking down during the Our Father as it in the EF on a regular basis, I might have pushed less hard for the gorgeous Father mural.)
+Same thing when I asked for a second year of ad orientem worship while we designed, bought, and installed murals and the high altar.
+(If I had known I would be looking down during the Our Father on a regular basis, as the priest does in the EF, I might have pushed less hard for the gorgeous God the Father mural.)
 And the request for an altar rail came, notably, from a very wide spectrum of parishioners, and talk on that had begun even before I got here.
 All of those alterations I saw as being marvelous additions in the Ordinary Form.

 What changed things was COVID-19.
 Everyone it seemed was picking up a new skill: baking, woodworking, learning a new language.
 I already had decent Latin skills and I teach classical languages at the Catholic high school, so I called a friend and said "I want to learn the EF over this quarantine period."
 The possibility of actually saying a public Mass came from two sources: Firstly, several families from Saunders and Butler Counties already pass through Wahoo on their ways to EF parishes in Lincoln and Omaha, and they are skilled in music and craftsmanship.
 Secondly, severally parishioners said that over the COVID lockdown they had sometimes watched streaming Latin Masses to mix things up on Sundays.
 And Trinity Sunday looked great for a novice like me because it has very short readings and also it is after our First Communion (9 Masses that weekend) and yet it wasn't Corpus Christi, which is a harder Mass.